Data Wrangling with Tidyverse

 To ensure the analysis quality, we were instructed to discard incomplete data.

-We can break down the tasks as such:
+We can break down the steps as such:

 1. Remove all rows with missing values (NA)